Lambda-School-Labs/Labs25-GH-Guided-Practice/README.md

   - You will be able to resolve any _merge conflicts_ that come up.
   - You will be able to delete a feature branch.

+  - This is a test for sample github flow

 ## Introduction

 The following is a list of steps and instructions on how to complete this guided project.